 When you join the Chargemap community, you will never be alone on the road again.
-Behind the screen, there are hundreds of thousands of drivers helping each other out every day.
+Behind the screen, there are over 1.5 million drivers helping each other out every day.
 That’s what makes Chargemap tick.
-Contribution tools are available to ensure the quality and relevance of the data you provide.
+Contribution tools are available to ensure the quality and relevance of the information on charging station you provide.
 How can you pitch in?
+How can you in turn benefit from the feedback of other members?
 We’ll tell you how.

 A peer-to-peer community

 The community spirit of our Chargemap members is a real source of pride for us.
 It’s through all your contributions and the work of our in-house moderators that we can flesh out the data on Chargemap every day.

 So how did the Chargemap database actually get going?
 It was just 10 years ago that founder Yoann Nussbaumer rounded up a few forerunners of Chargemap to roam the streets of France looking for available charging stations.
 This lengthy process eventually led to the service being launched.
 Ever since then, Chargemap’s DNA has been rooted in EV drivers offering mutual help.